Stimulus check lost in the mail? Probably not. 11 things causing a holdup

 If you haven't received your second stimulus check by now, you probably won't -- at least not without claiming it on your taxes this year.
 That's because the IRS had a Jan.
 15 deadline to make stimulus payments.

-And while millions of qualified recipients didn't get their payments before the cutoff, there may other reasons beyond the deadline why your check is a no-show, including a banking error or other logistical snag.
+And while millions of qualified recipients didn't get their payments before the cutoff, there may be other reasons beyond the deadline as to why your check is a no-show, including a banking error or other logistical snag.

-Here are some reasons your second stimulus payment could be delayed, and why the IRS Get My Payment tool isn't showing you the current status of your check.
-Here's how to claim a missing payment, how to contact the IRS -- including to request a payment trace -- and here's everything to know about the next stimulus check.
+Here are some reasons that your second stimulus payment could be delayed, and why the IRS Get My Payment tool isn't showing you the current status of your check.
+Here's how to claim a missing payment and how to contact the IRS -- including to request a payment trace.
+And here's everything to know about the next stimulus check.
 This story is frequently updated.

 You used TurboTax, Jackson Hewitt, H&R Block or another tax service for your 2019 taxes